aornt/blabel2/README.md

 - $HOME/.config/blabel/
   - blabel.conf     # The config-file blabel.conf preserves the window content on exit of the app.
 It is not usable as preset file for quick presets or other user presets.
 It will be overwritten each session.

 - $HOME/.config/blabel/presets   # This directory is the location of the presets.
-They will be read and written by the app.
+  - XXXXXX.conf # These will be read and written by the app.
 It is possible to edit them manually.
-  The preset files used by the presetbuttons start with a specific file name: preset0.conf upto preset9.conf.
+  - presetX.conf #  The preset files used by the presetbuttons start with a specific file name: preset0.conf upto preset9.conf.
 These can also be loaded with the "load file" option and then changed onscreen and saved under the same name.
 They pop-up when the corresponding preset button is pressed.